-We have completed a financial statement audit of Martin Community College for the year ended June 30, 2005, and our audit results are included in this report.
-You will note from the independent auditor's report that the financial statements referred to above include only Martin Community College.
-The financial statements do not include financial data for Martin Community College Foundation, Inc., a legally separate component unit, required to be reported with the financial data of Martin Community College.
-As a result, the financial statements do not purport to, and do not, present fairly the financial position of the reporting entity of Martin Community College as of June 30, 2005.
-However, you will note that the financial statements related solely to Martin Community College are presented fairly in all material respects.
+We have completed a financial statement audit of Martin Community College for the year ended June 30, 2006, and our audit results are included in this report.
+You will note from the independent auditor's report that we determined that the financial statements are presented fairly in all material respects.